Preparing Ohio’s Educators for the Future: Kent State’s Online M.Ed. in Educational Technology

 • 💻 100% Online Format – Study from anywhere, while balancing your career

-• 🧠 Interdisciplinary Courses – Covering instructional design, emerging tech, assessment, and equity
+• 🧠 Interdisciplinary Courses – Covering instructional design, emerging tech, and assessment

 • 📚 Project-Based Learning – Apply what you learn immediately in your own classroom or organization